sammilucia/witcher3ultimate/README.md

 ## TODO

+- Get BlitzFX running on Linux 😥 (you can use everything else on Linux, just not BlitzFX yet)
 - Geralt kind of shuffles instead of walks.
 I haven't worked out why!
 - Sheep look AWFUL.
 There is a mod but it just makes them look fake.
 - I'd like Geralt to look paler (while still having a less red scar).
 Everyone comments how awful you look (but